 In my role as pianist, the playing work I have enjoyed the most is as chamber musician collaborating with other musicians and singers.
 As a student at music college I did learn much of the core solo piano repertoire, but I have to say that it wasn’t for me the most enjoyable part of music making.
-Don’t get me wrong, the piano repertoire is the most amazing body of works and learning Bach Partitas, Beethoven sonatas, Brahms Intermezzi Chopin Nocturnes etc is a real privilege.
+Don’t get me wrong, the piano repertoire is the most amazing body of work and learning Bach Partitas, Beethoven sonatas, Brahms Intermezzi Chopin Nocturnes etc is a real privilege.
 The challenges of working with others for me was and remains more exciting.

 Having said that I have given piano recitals which have been wonderful challenges.
 What has sparked this blog?
 I have been asked to give a piano recital in late 2018 and already I am thinking of my programme and also thinking of strategies regarding memorizing my pieces.

-This aspect of piano playing is I have to confess is my weak point.
+This aspect of piano playing is I have to confess my weak point.
 It does seem to be when it comes to discussions about memorization and whether musicians ought to perform from memory or not, pianists are often at the centre of the debate.
 I’m not sure whether it is more difficult for pianists or not, but it is something I do find a little challenging.
 Is it down to quality of practice, regularity of learning and performing pieces from memory or are there other factors at play?
 It seems that there are factors affecting performances that may work against pianists.

 Most discussion on memorization focuses more on exploring various methods of how to memorize rather than on the retrieval process.
 What affects recall?